plumacloud/pluma-svelte-router/README.md

 <!-- Navigate and then scroll to an element with an id -->
 <a href="/user/settings" use:link={{scrollToId: 'password-form'}}>Set your password</a>
 ```

+The `link` action will be totally bypassed on clicks with modifiers (Alt, Control, etc) to maintain native behavior.

 ### Active link behavior
 To highlight an active link use the `active` action.